Fear of mice and rats: In popular culture

 An exaggerated, phobic fear of mice and rats has traditionally been depicted as a stereotypical trait of women, with numerous books, cartoons, television shows, and films portraying women screaming and jumping onto chairs or tables at the sight of a mouse.
 Despite this portrayal, murophobia has always been experienced by individuals of both sexes.
-However, women are twice as likely as men to suffer from specific phobias, such as musophobia.
+However, women are twice as likely as men to have specific phobias, such as musophobia.